Heart Sutra: China, Taiwan, Japan, Korea and Vietnam

 The chief Tang Dynasty commentaries have all now been translated into English.

-Notable Japanese commentaries include those by Kūkai (9th Century, Japan), who treats the text as a tantra, and Hakuin, who gives a Zen commentary.
+Notable Japanese commentaries include those by Kōbō Daishi (9th Century, Japan), who treats the text as a tantra, and Hakuin, who gives a Zen commentary.

 There is also a Vietnamese commentarial tradition for the Heart Sutra.
 The earliest recorded commentary is the early 14th century Thiền commentary entitled 'Commentary on the Prajñāhṛdaya Sutra' by Pháp Loa.

 All of the East Asian commentaries are commentaries of Xuanzang's translation of the short version of the Heart Sutra.
 Kukai's commentary is purportedly of Kumārajīva's translation of the short version of the Heart Sutra;but upon closer examination seems to quote only from Xuanzang's translation.

 India

 Eight Indian commentaries survive in Tibetan translation and have been the subject of two books by Donald Lopez.
 These typically treat the text either from a Madhyamaka point of view, or as a tantra (esp. Śrīsiṃha). Śrī Mahājana's commentary has a definite "Yogachara bent".
 All of these commentaries are on the long version of the Heart Sutra.
 The Eight Indian Commentaries from the Kangyur are (cf first eight on chart):

 There is one surviving Chinese translation of an Indian commentary in the Chinese Buddhist Canon. Āryadeva's commentary is on the short version of the Heart Sutra.